The fouling in heat exchangers and the resulting cleaning efforts, is a common task in many companies.

 Heat exchangers with these deposits need to be cleaned regularly.
 Therefore the heat exchanger is opened and its parts are cleaned manually, often with chemical cleaning agents.
 For a big tube bundle heat exchanger this means a production stop for several days.

-What can Merus do to stop fouling in a heat exchanger?
+What can Merus do to stop heat exchanger fouling?

 We are able to reduce existing deposits and in many cases stop fouling completely.
 The Merus Ring is installed at the inlet to the heat exchanger.
 If there is fouling on both sides, two Merus Rings are needed at both inlets.
 If the cooling cycle includes several heat exchangers it is not necessary to install one Ring ahead of each heat exchanger.
 It is sufficient to install the Merus Rings in selected areas.